Shipstr/senior-backend-code-challenge/README.md

 # Front-end Portion

-We have created a bare-bones Vue and React app in directories `vue-spa` and `react-spa`.
+We have created a bare-bones Vue app in directories `vue-spa`.
 Please choose **either** and create a simple index view consisting of a list of all rates showing provider's name, origin, destination, nicely formatted rate as a monetary value, and nicely formatted common rate in USD.

 Since this is a back-end challenge, we aren't looking for anything more complex than fetching this data from the Rails app on page load.